Austin Wells: Professional career

 The New York Yankees selected Wells in the first round, with the 28th overall selection, of the 2020 MLB draft.
 Wells signed with the Yankees on June 25 for a $2.5 million signing bonus.

 The Yankees invited Wells to spring training in 2021 as a non-roster player.
 They assigned him to the Low-A Tampa Tarpons to start the 2021 minor league season and promoted him to the High-A Hudson Valley Renegades in late July.
-The Covid pandemic would not slow him down; he finished the season hitting a combined .264/.390/.476 over 103 games, hitting 16 home runs with 76 RBIs.
-After the season, the Yankees assigned Wells the Surprise Saguaros in the Arizona Fall League.
+He finished the season hitting a combined .264/.390/.476 over 103 games, hitting 16 home runs with 76 RBIs.
+After the season, the Yankees assigned Wells to the Surprise Saguaros in the Arizona Fall League.

 Wells began the 2022 season with Hudson Valley and was promoted to the Double-A Somerset Patriots in July.
 He broke a rib during spring training, delaying the start of his 2023 season with Somerset.
 On July 21, the Yankees promoted Wells to the Triple-A Scranton/Wilkes-Barre RailRiders.